riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 });
 {% endhighlight %}

-I won't go over the details of Jasmine's syntax too much, Velocity currently uses version 2.1 of Jasmine, the <a href="http://jasmine.github.io/2.1/introduction.html" target="_blank">Jasmine documentation</a> is a great place to additional information about Jasmine if you need it.
+I won't go over the details of Jasmine's syntax too much, Velocity currently uses version 2.1 of Jasmine, the <a href="http://jasmine.github.io/2.1/introduction.html" target="_blank">Jasmine documentation</a> is a great place for additional information about Jasmine if you need it.

-Anyway, in the `page-contents` spec above, we're describing the general items we expect to be present on the page.
+In the `page-contents` spec above, we're describing the general items we expect to be present on the page.

 The `describe ("the todo...` line essentially just provides a header for the output of the tests.
-This can be anything but descriptive and consistent `describe` text is going to be helpful when reading the test output.
+The text within the quotes can be anything but descriptive and consistent `describe` text is going to be helpful when reading the test output.

 Next we have 3 tests.
-Again the contents of the `it ("...` lines can be whatever descriptive text is appropriate.
+Again the contents of the quoted text in the `it ("...` lines can be whatever descriptive text is appropriate.

 The `expect` lines are where we are actually testing the functionality of our application.
 We're using jQuery to grab elements off the page and comparing the retrieved elements with an expected value.

-So with the first test we're grabbing the page title and expecting it to equal 'Todo List'.
+So with the first test we're grabbing the page title and expecting it to equal `Todo List`.

-The second test we're expecting the page to have a `h1` tag containing the text 'Todo List'.
+The second test we're expecting the page to have an `h1` tag containing the text `Todo List`.

-Finally in the third test we're expecting a `ul` item on the page; as this is what will contain our list of tasks.
+Finally in the third test we're expecting a `ul` item on the page; this is what will contain our list of tasks.

 You'll notice Velocity is now telling us we have some failing tests.